Nitrokey/nitrokey-documentation/source/components/nethsm/index.rst

 .. note::

    The examples in this documentation use the environment variable ``NETHSM_HOST``, which contains the IP address or URL of the NetHSM.
+A NetHSM's default IP address is 192.168.1.1.
 On a Unix shell the variable can be set with the following command.

    .. code-block:: bash